Graffiti

 How To Recognize Gang Graffiti

-Gang graffiti has the purpose to demonstrate the power or the status of a gang.
-It is used to define the territory of a gang and to determine the dissemination of the intentions of the gang.
-They warn strangers and people who are not from the gang, such as law force and other trespassers, that they are about to trespass a prohibited area.
-They can also notify customers of potential drug or sex sale, or it may simply be a tribute to the death of a gang member of the gang.
-Although gangs have their own symbols, they follow a set of rules with regard to how to display them and many stay the same for many years.
-This is why we'd like to show you how to recognize gang graffiti.
+Gang graffiti serves the purpose of showcasing the power or status of a gang.
+It is often used to mark a gang's territory and to communicate the gang's intentions.
+Such graffiti warns outsiders and non-members, including law enforcement and other intruders, that they are entering a restricted area.
+It can also notify individuals of potential drug or sex sales, or act as a tribute to a deceased gang member.
+Although gangs have their own symbols, they adhere to a set of rules regarding their display, many of which remain unchanged for years.
+This is why we aim to show you how to recognize gang graffiti.

 You may also be interested in: What Colors Make Fuchsia With Acrylic Paint